Being on the sex offenders register (SOR)

-Under the Sexual Offences Act, all sex offenders must register with the police within three days of their conviction or release from prison.
+Under the Sexual Offences Act, all those on the sex offenders register must register with the police within three days of their conviction or release from prison.
 If you are convicted, you will be required to go to your local police station and sign the register.
 If you do not register, you will be charged with another criminal offence.

 You are required to provide the following information at registration:

 - Full name and any other names used (aliases)

 - The addresses of any properties you stay in for more than seven days a year (non-consecutive)

 - Date of birth

 - National insurance number

 - Passport details

 - Of all foreign travel

 - If you are living or staying with a person aged under 18, for 12 hours or more